-- The influence of someone's beliefs, attitudes, intentions, or similar - The use of techniques to make an audience think or behave in a desired way - Persuasive argumentation aims to be effective.
+- The use of rhetorical techniques to influence someone's beliefs, attitudes, intentions, or similar - Persuasive argumentation aims to be effective.

 (Persuasive) Effectiveness

 Argumentation is effective if it persuades the audience of (or corroborates their agreement with) the stance of the author.